-Most children on long term warfarin therapy have underlying congenital heart disease.
-Emergency reversal of over-anticoagulation is occasionally required to treat major bleeding, or bleeding in critical sites.
-High quality evidence from adult studies shows that FFP produces suboptimal correction of coagulation defects compared with prothrombin complex concentrates (PCCs) (Makris et al, 1997; Goldstein et al, 2015).
+Most children on long-term warfarin therapy have underlying congenital heart disease.
+Emergency reversal of overanticoagulation is occasionally required to treat major bleeding, or bleeding in critical sites.
+High quality evidence from adult studies shows that FFP produces suboptimal correction of coagulation defects compared with PCCs (Makris et al, 1997; Goldstein et al, 2015).
 A dose of 25-50 iu/kg of a four factor PCC (containing factors II, VII, IX and X) together with vitamin K administration is now the treatment of choice (BCSH, 2011a).
 FFP should only be used if four factor PCC is not available.
-Treatment options for bleeding in association with use of new oral anticoagulants are beyond the scope of this guideline.
+Treatment options for bleeding in association with use of new oral anti-coagulants are beyond the scope of this guideline.

-Recommendation FFP should not be used for urgent warfarin reversal unless four factor PCC is unavailable (1B).
+FFP should not be used for urgent warfarin reversal unless four factor prothrombin complex concentrate is unavailable (1B).